-Open (no plugs), semi-open (sill), and closed (full plugs) OMWM efforts have generally been shown to be effective mosquito control techniques in all environments.
-Jurisdictions from Maine to Maryland have installed varying OMWMs.
+Open (no plugs), semi-open (sill), and closed (full plugs) ditch plug efforts have generally been shown to be effective mosquito control techniques in all environments.
+Jurisdictions from Maine to Maryland have installed varying kinds of ditch plug systems.
 Of the jurisdictions most avidly pursuing these ventures, plug techniques have been favored most in Connecticut and Maine.
 Delaware has tended to use a variety of approaches.
 New Jersey has focused mostly on open systems, albeit also creating many isolated ponds.
 The only jurisdiction expressing great concern regarding this technique is Maryland, where endangered species habitat loss appears to have become a paramount salt marsh management issue, and research has indicated a strong correlation between increases in surface water within marshes and on-going marsh losses.
-However, there have been few if any OMWM installations under the kind of micro-tidal regimes found on the South Shore of Suffolk County.
+However, there have been few ditch plug systems installed elsewhere under the kind of microtidal regimes found on the South Shore of Suffolk County.

 Broadly speaking, closed systems seem to be best suited for higher tidal regimes where surface water losses may be a grave concern, and open systems best in the lowest tidal ranges where marsh interior water quality is a primary issue.
-However, a major determinant of OMWM suitability for a particular marsh is the refinement of "ancillary" concerns.
+However, a major determinant of ditch plug suitability for a particular marsh is the refinement of "ancillary" concerns.
 Closed systems may not be appropriate where managers wish to encourage interchange between the marsh and the estuary, especially for finfish.
 If excessive water levels are a concern, open or sill systems will be better choices.
 Where more open water is desired, the use of ponds or closed ditches will help achieve that goal.

 Clear delineation of the location and extent of plugs needs to be made.
-Modeling, as with the wetting-drying model, may be of some use in selecting the most appropriate kind of OMWM.
+Modeling, as with the wetting-drying model, may be of some use in selecting the most appropriate kind of ditch plugging.

-OMWM installations require permits from NYSDEC under current interpretations of the Tidal Wetlands Regulations.
+Ditch plugs require permits from NYSDEC under current interpretations of the Tidal Wetlands Regulations.